localeapp/localeapp/README.md

 the app.
 When translated content has been added it's automatically pulled down so you can see it straight away.

-We're still in private beta but if you think Locale would be useful to you and are willing to provide feedback then please get in touch at info@localeapp.com and we'll see what we can do.

 ## Installation

 ### Rails 3